 Further, is your company expanding into new markets or offering international shipping?
 A third-party 3PL can provide the expertise and resources needed to navigate these new territories.

-Ultimately, the decision to use 3rd party shipping will depend on your company’s specific needs and goals.
-It may be helpful to weigh the costs and benefits of outsourcing the shipping process against in-house operations to determine the best course of action.
+Ultimately, the decision to use third-party shipping will depend on your company’s specific needs and goals.
+To determine the best course of action, it may be helpful to weigh the costs and benefits of outsourcing the shipping process against in-house operations.

 Are you looking to outsource your freight transportation?
 Take a look at 3PL freight services!